latmukd/notepadPyQt/README.md

-# notepadPyQt
+# notepadPySide
-Notepad using PyQt
+Notepad using PySide